gorolykmaxim/upload-server/README.md

 #### HTTP

+> Notice: all endpoints of this API require Basic authentication.
+Use credentials, displayed in the log during the
+> startup, as a username:password combination.

 Upload a file with 'multipart/form-data' content-type.
 A body should have two attributes:
 - file - a path, where the file should be saved
 - data - actual body of the file